Juan Gómez-Quiñones

 Juan Gómez-Quiñones (January 28, 1940 – November 11, 2020) was an American historian, professor of history, poet, and activist.
 He was best known for his work in the field of Chicana/o history.
 As a co-editor of the Plan de Santa Bárbara, an educational manifesto for the implementation of Chicano studies programs in universities nationwide, he was an influential figure in the development of the field.

-Youth and education
+Early life and education

 Gómez-Quiñones was born in the city of Parral, Chihuahua, Mexico, and raised in East Los Angeles.
 He graduated from Cantwell Sacred Heart of Mary School, a Catholic high school in Montebello, California.
 He subsequently attended the University of California, Los Angeles, earning his bachelor's degree in literature, his Master of Arts in Latin American studies, and his doctorate of philosophy in history.
 His 1972 dissertation was titled "Social Change and Intellectual Discontent: The Growth of Mexican Nationalism, 1890-1911."

-He was a founding co-editor of Aztlán, a journal of Chicano studies.
+Career

-He began teaching at the University of California, Los Angeles in 1969 and has held his post for over forty years.
-He has served as the director of UCLA's Chicano Studies Research Center, as well as on the board of the Mexican American Legal Defense and Education Fund.
+Gómez-Quiñones began teaching at the University of California, Los Angeles in 1969, and held his post for over forty years.
+He served as the director of UCLA's Chicano Studies Research Center, and was a founding co-editor of Aztlán, an academic journal of Chicano studies.

+Gómez-Quiñones also served on the board of the Mexican American Legal Defense and Education Fund.